philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 }
 -->

-Introduction
-The Anatomy of a Code Snippet
-  Twitter
-  Facebook
-  Disqus
-  Codepen
-  Google Analytics
-Why Code Snippets Are Bad
-A Better Way

-If you've ever built a content driven website, chances are at some point your client (or project manager or friend or whoever) asked you to put a social widget or button somewhere on the site.
+If you've ever built a website, chances are, at some point, you've had to put a social widget somewhere on one of your pages.
+And chances are you didn't want to put too much thought into it, so you just copied some code from the internet and called it a day.

-Not wanting to put to much thought into this, you probably went to that services developer page and just copy and pasted the code into your templates.

 Done and done.

-The Web is filled with code that has been blindly copied from one source to another.
-Tweet buttons, Like buttons, Disqus comments, Google Analtyics, Codepen Embeds, all of these have nice, neat, prepackaged code snippets served in nice, one size fits all packages.
+I mean, the Web is filled with code that has been blindly copied from one source to another.
+Tweet buttons, Like buttons, Disqus comments, Google Analytics, Codepen Embeds, all of these come with nice, neat, one size fits all code snippets.

-In case you haven't figured it out from the title (and my tone), I think you should stop doing that.
+In case you haven't figured it out from the title (and my tone), I think this is a bad idea.

-If you're a profession web developer, these snippets are not for you.
+If you're a professional web developer, these snippets are not for you.
 They're for your non-technical friends and relatives, but not for you.

-One size fits all solutions can never been optimized for all cases, and these snippets are no exception.
-If you care about performace, reusibility, and DRY code, then you should make a promise to yourself to stop this behavior and take the two seconds it requires to figure out what the code is actually doing and see if it can be optimized for this particular context.
+Prepackaged solutions can never been optimized for all cases, and these snippets are no exception.
+If you care about performance, reusability, and DRY code, then you should make a promise to yourself to avoid this temptation and take the two seconds it requires to figure out what the code is actually doing and see if it can be optimized for your individual situation.

 ## Myths of Social Widgets

-You might be thinking to yourself: "This code was written by a super genius at [insert big company name here] and its been tested on millions of websites; I don't want to mess with that."
+You might be thinking to yourself: "but this code was written by a super genius at [insert big company name here] and its been tested on millions and millions of websites; I don't want to mess with that."

 The first part of this sentiment is absolutely not true.
 The people who wrote these snippets are just like you and me, and the complexity of the code is so minimal that the intelligence of the author is irrelevant.

 The second part of this sentiment (the testing part) may be a legitimate concern in general, but I don't think it really applies to social widget initialization code.
 These snippets are only a couple of lines at most, and usually, either they work or they don't.
-If you don't see any JavaScript errors in the console, and the widget loads like you'd expect in a few different browsers, that's pretty much all the testing you need.
+If you don't see any JavaScript errors in the console, and the widgets actually work in the browsers you're targeting, that's pretty much all the testing you need.

-But I want to point out that even if you copied and pasted the code verbatim, you would still need to test and make sure it works in all the browsers you support.
-There's always the possibility that something you're doing is conflicting with these snippets, so initializing them yourself shouldn't require extra testing on your part.
+Note that this doesn't actually require more testing on your part because you should be checking that these widgets work in your target browsers anyway.
+There's always the possibility that something you're doing is conflicting with the recommended snippets, so whether you're checking their code or your own, you're still doing the same amount of work.

 ## The Anatomy of a Social Code Snippet